Home | Sitemap | Translate

 The Texas Department of Health Services unveiled their plan on vaccine distribution and vaccination eligibility.
 Private providers have signed up with the state to vaccinate people and have begun vaccinations in the state, including in Bastrop County.

-**Please note that the government of Bastrop County is not providing vaccines nor setting eligibility schedules (this is being done by the State of Texas is), but we are currently trying to help you locate the private providers (See Section 10.5) and answer any COVID-19 related questions at our hotline 512-303-4300.
+**Please note that the government of Bastrop County is not providing vaccines nor setting eligibility schedules (this is being done by the State of Texas is).